rexresearch

 deposition of large particle quantities on substrates.

-travelling waves can be generated with various directions,
+electric travelling waves can be generated with various

-particles perform aligned movements to at least two pre-determined
+so that the particles perform aligned movements to at least two

-variability during the configuration of the movement direction of
+the variability during the configuration of the movement

-the particles.
-The travelling waves can move linearly in a
+direction of the particles.
+The travelling waves can move

-pre-specified direction which runs essentially vertical to the
+linearly in a pre-specified direction which runs essentially

-circular movement can be induced with strip electrodes which are
+Alternatively, a circular movement can be induced with strip

 [0027]The above-mentioned object is solved related to the device